 Real-world feedback can offer powerful insights into a clinic’s quality of care and customer service.
 While a high star rating is a good start, dig deeper into the content of the customer reviews and testimonials.
 Are patients talking about feeling heard by their doctors?
 Do they mention responsive support staff and easy communication?
 Look for patterns in the feedback that speak to the patient experience, from the initial consultation to ongoing monitoring.
 Pay close attention to reviews that describe the provider’s approach to personalized care and adjustments over time, as this indicates a clinic that is invested in its patients’ long-term success rather than just writing a quick prescription.

-Confirm They Require a Prescription
+Make Sure They Ask for a Prescription

 This one is simple: if an online source offers to sell you testosterone without a prescription, run the other way.
 Testosterone is a Schedule III controlled substance, and it is illegal to dispense it without a valid prescription from a licensed medical provider.
 Any website or company that bypasses this requirement is not only breaking the law but also completely disregarding your safety.
 Requiring a prescription and the prerequisite blood work is the bare minimum for a legitimate medical operation.
 This process ensures your treatment is medically necessary and appropriate for you, which helps avoid the significant health risks associated with unmonitored hormone use.